githwxi/ATS-Postiats/doc/PROJECT/SMALL/JSclock/README.md

 ### Javascript Objects

 The only types we can share between Javascript and C are primitive types such as integers, floats, and doubles.
 So how then can we work with things like HTML documents, or DOM elements?
 One easy solution is to use integers as offsets into containers you have in Javascript.
 We use this technique in keeping track of drawing contexts which have no representation in C.

 Let's create an abstract linear type in ATS to represent our drawing context.

-    absvtype context
+    absvtype canvas2d

 Since it's abstract and boxed, a context is automatically a pointer.
 When we create a context, we give the id of the canvas providing it.

-    extern fun make_canvas (id: string): context
+    extern fun make_canvas (id: string): canvas2d

 In Javascript, we are given a pointer to a string.
 Let's use that pointer as an id for the context.

-    Clock: {
+    Canvas: {
       contexts: {},
     },

-    make_context: function (ptr) {
+    canvas2d_make: function (ptr) {
         var id = Pointer_stringify(ptr);
         var canvas = document.getElementById(id);

         if(canvas.getContext) {
-            Clock.contexts[ptr] = canvas.getContext("2d");
+            Canvas.contexts[ptr] = canvas.getContext("2d");
         } else {
-            throw "HTML5 Canvas is not supported";
+            throw "canvas2d_make: HTML5 Canvas is not supported";
         }

         return ptr;
     }

-Now, when we call a function on our context, we use the value in ATS as a key into our contexts lookup table.
+When we call a function on our context, we use the value in ATS as a key into the lookup table for contexts.
 For example, here's the wrapper for rotating rotating the orientation of our canvas.

-    fun rotate (_: !context, radians: double): void = "ext#"
+    fun rotate (!canvas2d, angle: double): void = "ext#"

-    rotate: function (ptr, radians) {
+    rotate: function (ptr, angle) { Canvas.contexts[ptr].rotate(angle); }
-        Clock.contexts[ptr].rotate(radians);
-    }

 When it comes time to free our context, which is required for every linear type in ATS, we just set the context refered to by the key to null.
 If context were some regular object, it could now possibly be reclaimed by garbage collection.

-    fun free_context (_: context): void = "ext#"
+    fun canvas2d_free (canvas2d): void = "ext#"

-    free_context: function (ptr) {
+    canvas2d_free: function (ptr) { Canvas.contexts[ptr] = null; }
-        Clock.contexts[ptr] = null;
-    }

 This gives you a simple example of how to wrap Javascript objects through abstract types in ATS.

 ### Modifying ATS Records

 A record in ATS boils down to a regular C struct.
 If we want to fetch some information from Javascript, such as from a timer, we can only pass a pointer to the struct to our external functional.
 Using this pointer (which is, after all just an integer) we use the functions provided by the emscripten library to "dereference" it and set the fields appropriately.

 For example, when we make a clock we want the current hour, minute, second, and, since we want a nice analog looking clock, millisecond.
 Of course, we can do this all in C, but since the library function gets deferred in Javascript anyway, let's make a nice wrapper.
 In ATS a point in time is represented by the following type:

     typedef wallclock = @{
       hours= double,